circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 <div class="alert alert-warning" role="alert">
+It is recommended to use next-generation images when possible.
 For a list of the latest next-gen convenience images and details about the content of each image, visit the <a href="https://circleci.com/developer/">Developer Hub.</a>
 </div>

-**Note:**
-Excluding [language image variants](#language-image-variants) and [the service image variant](#service-image-variant), **for legacy images**
-CircleCI does **not** control which tags are used.
+**Note:** Excluding [language image variants](#language-image-variants) and [the service image variant](#service-image-variant), **for legacy images** CircleCI does **not** control which tags are used.
 These tags are chosen and maintained by upstream projects.
-Do not assume
-that a given tag has the same meaning across images!
+Do not assume that a given tag has the same meaning across images!

 {% assign images = site.data.docker-image-tags | sort %}
 {% for image in images %}